-Facad Facade Articulation & Massing Frontage Type Main Street 4+ Lane Ave / Blvd Other - Primary Other - Secondary Limited Access 1 For buildings of 150' in length or longer, facades shall be divided into shorter segments by means of modulation.
+Fa Facade Articulation & Massing Fro Frontage Type 4+ Lane Ave / Blvd Other - Primary Other - Secondary Limited Access : 1 For buildings of 150' in length or longer, facades shall be divided into shorter segments by means of modulation.
 Such modulation shall occur at intervals of no more than 60' and shall be no less than 2' in depth, and no less than 10' in width.
-UC, NC CC, TR UC, NC CC, TR UC, NC, CC UC, NC N/A

-2 Arcades, galleries, colonnades, outdoor plazas, outdoor dining areas, or similar pedestrian-oriented ground- floor designs shall may be incorporated into facades.
+UC, NC CC, TR UC, NC CC, TR UC, NC, CC UC, NC N/A : 2 Arcades, galleries, colonnades, outdoor plazas, outdoor dining areas, or similar pedestrian-oriented ground- floor designs shall may be incorporated into facades.
 When provided, such features that are in line with the building facade above the ground floor are considered to meet any required build-to percentage.
-UC, NC CC, TR --- --- ------------------ ------------------ ------------------ ------------------ ------------------ a.
+UC, NC CC, TR UC, NC CC, TR UC, NC CC, TR UC, NC CC, TR UC, NC CC, TR ; 3 The first three For buildings over five stories, the first two floors above street grade shall be distinguished from the remainder of the building with an emphasis on providing design elements that will enhance the pedestrian environment.
+Such elements as cornices, corbeling, molding, stringcourses, ornamentation, changes in material or color, recessing, architectural lighting and other sculpturing of the base shall be provided to add special interest to the base.
+UC, NC CC, TR UC, NC, CC UC, NC, CC UC, NC UC, NC a.
 Site Layout

-20. Amend Section 15.3.2, "Multi-Family Attached Unit and Single-Family Attached Design Standards", subsection C, "Multi-Family Attached Unit and Single-Family Attached", subsection 3.a, "Site Layout", subsection i to adjust the standards to provide greater flexibility".
+23. Amend Section 15.3.2, "Multi-Family Attached Unit and Single-Family Attached Design Standards", subsection C, "Multi-Family Attached Unit and Single-Family Attached", subsection 3.a, "Site Layout", subsection i to adjust the standards to provide greater flexibility".
 The revised Section 15.3.2.C.3.a.i shall read as follows: